-Summary: The average monthly vacancy rate for retail were the most stable in both counties until a recent uptick of the retail vacancy rate in Weld County.
-The office and industrial rates in both have increased dramatically during the Pandemic and have remained elevated.
-Larimer office vacancy has been declining since mid 2021 while Weld's office vacancy has risen significantly.
+Summary: The average monthly vacancy rates for retail were the most stable in both counties until a 2021 uptick of the retail vacancy rate in Weld County.
+Office vacancy rates have increased the most - more so in Weld County than in Larimer.
+Industrial vacancy rates have been gradually declining in Weld county but increasing in Larimer County.

-Source: CoStar Frequency: daily, no delay Updated: 04/26/2023
+Source: CoStar Frequency: daily, no delay Updated: 09/05/2023